Sukkot, the final Fall Feast of the Lord, is a time of rejoicing.

 - The Lord’s covenant promises (Galatians 3:29)

 Sukkot is a time of reconnection with Yeshua.
-Just as a husband and wife celebrate their relationship, remembering the commitments they made on their wedding day, Sukkot is a time to remember the price Yeshua paid for you and your commitment to Him.Get The Fall Feasts Book
+Just as a husband and wife celebrate their relationship, remembering the commitments they made on their wedding day, Sukkot is a time to remember your covenant with God, who is faithful to provide and protect.Get The Fall Feasts Book

 Let Us Not Forget the Joy of the Lord